rdpoor/mu/README.md

 ## changelog

+* 2014-05-05: Created mune18 which connects to stk::PitShift (or
+LentPitShift) and does real-time pitch shifting.
+* 2014-05-05: Created mune17, identical to mune12 to play an
+arpeggiated chord, but using SequenceStream.
+Very short.
+* 2014-05-05: Created LinsegStream that generates interpolated line segments as a function of tick time.
 * 2014-05-04: Created library class RandomSelectStream that does exactly what mune14 does: when tick counter decreases, randomly chooses an input stream to start playing.
 Created mune15 based on the